Jacqui Lambie Network: Australian manufacturing

 In early 2020, Lambie started a campaign to support Australian manufacturing with concerns about Australia's reliance on foreign imported products; she believes these concerns are a threat to Australia's economic sovereignty; magnified with the advent of COVID-19.

 Foreign interference

 Lambie has said on her website "It’s about time that the people in Parliament woke up to China’s attempts to infiltrate our economy and our democracy."
-Her concerns are echoed by Duncan Lewis, formerly the Director-General of Security at ASIO.

 Taxation

 Upon its application to register as a political party in 2015, it was described that the party would "favour the introduction of a financial transactions tax".

+Macquarie Point Stadium

+The Jacqui Lambie Network does not support the construction of the planned $1bn stadium at Macquarie Point – instead supporting further upgrades to a Launceston stadium.
+Lambie has demanded that Premier Jeremy Rockliff resign over the issue.

+Board

+The party's board was unknown until 1 August 2024, when it was disclosed by Lambie in an interview on ABC Radio Hobart.

+Lambie has served as party president since July 2024, while former Tasmanian state election candidate Chris Hannan is the secretary, former RSL New South Wales chief executive and JLN NSW senate candidate Glenn Kolomeitz is treasurer and Ian Basckin also serves on the board.